Jibarito Sandwich Recipe with Flank Steak and Aioli is a Puerto Rican Chicago staple with flank steak that is topped off with a homemade aioli!

 How to make a Jibarito Sandwich:

-Whenever I cook anything I am always about prepping first before anything.
+Whenever I cook anything, especially this jibarito, I am always about prepping first before anything.
 There is nothing worse than having to stop and cut or prep something in the middle of cooking because I forgot about it.
 After years of culinary training and practice

-Add the marinade to a plastic bag and add in the flank steak and move it around so that the marinade covers the steak completely and pop it in the fridge until It’s time to cook it or overnight!
+Add the marinade to a plastic bag and add in the flank steak and move it around so that the marinade covers the steak completely and pop it in the fridge until It’s time to cook it or overnight to make sure this jibarito is full flavored!

 How to Make a Homemade Aioli Recipe:

-You can completely change this up by using roasted tomatoes, heirlooms, iceberg lettuce, red leaf lettuce, sweet onions, I don’t care on this part you pick!
+You can completely change up this jibarito by using roasted tomatoes, heirlooms, iceberg lettuce, red leaf lettuce, sweet onions, I don’t care on this part you pick!

 How to Make Tostones for a Jibirato Sandwich:

-It’s hard to imagine at this point but these will act as your buns.
+It’s hard to imagine at this point but these will act as your buns for the jibarito.
 Fry these sliced up plantains in some oil that’s about 350° to 375° for 3 to 4 minutes per side.
 You won’t be able to tell if they are done just by constantly checking, just trust me on the temperature and time!

 If you love beef then you for sure have to check out this roast beef sandwich recipe!